What is non-seminoma carcinoma of the

 Risk factors include a medical history of undescended testicles, abnormal testicular development, Klinefelter’s syndrome (a sex chromosome disorder), or previous testicular cancer.
 Other possible risk factors include human immunodeficiency virus (HIV) infection and a family history of testicular cancer.

-What characterizes non-seminoma carcinoma of the testis?
+What characterizes non-seminoma carcinoma

 These tumors are usually confined to the testicles.
 In some cases, the cancer spreads to the lymph nodes and beyond.
 Symptoms include: